-- Set up the Historian environment (page 18). - If you are changing the role of a Historian server that was previously a distributed/mirror server to any other configuration (single-server or mirror primary server), you must first Uninstalling Historian (page 172). - If you are installing a distributed/mirror server, use the same configuration, license key, installation drive, Proficy Authentication instance, and domain as the primary server.
+- Set up the Historian environment (on page 21). - If you are changing the role of a Historian server that was previously a distributed/mirror server to any other configuration (single-server or mirror primary server), you must first Uninstalling Historian (on page 229). - If you are installing a distributed/mirror server, use the same configuration, license key, installation drive, Proficy Authentication instance, and domain as the primary server.

 This topic describes how to install the Historian server using the installer.

-You can also install it at a command prompt (page 43).
+You can also install it at a command prompt (on page 52).

-- 1. Log in as an administrator to the machine on which you want to install the Historian server. - 2.
-Run the InstallLauncher.exe file. - 3.
-Select Install Historian.
-The welcome page appears. - 4.
-Select Next.
-The license agreement appears. - 5.
-Select the Accept check box, and then select Next.
+- 1. Log in as an administrator to the machine on which you want to install the Historian server.

+- 2. Run the InstallLauncher.exe file.

+- 3. Select Install Historian.

 The Where do you want to install Historian? page appears.